List of best-selling albums in the United Kingdom

 According to the Official Charts Company (OCC), which collects album sales data in the UK, an album is defined as being a type of music release that features more than four tracks or is longer than 25 minutes in duration.
 Sales of albums in the UK were first published by the music magazine Record Mirror, who compiled a weekly chart of the country's five biggest-selling records for the week of 22 July 1956.
 Record Mirrors first number one was Songs for Swingin' Lovers! by Frank Sinatra.
-Since then, five albums have gone on to sell more than five million copies each: Greatest Hits by Queen, Gold: Greatest Hits by ABBA, Sgt.
-Pepper's Lonely Hearts Club Band by The Beatles, 21 by Adele, and (What's the Story) Morning Glory? by Oasis.
-Since 1994, sales of albums have been monitored by the OCC, who took over compiling the weekly UK Albums Chart.
+Since then, seven albums have gone on to sell more than five million copies each.
+Album sales have been monitored by the OCC since 1994, when they took over compiling the weekly UK Albums Chart.

 Sales certifications for albums are awarded by the British Phonographic Industry (BPI) for shipments, physical sales and downloads of albums, and, as of June 2015, streaming of album tracks.
 The BPI began awarding certifications soon after it was founded in April 1973.
 Initially, certifications were based on the revenue received by the album manufacturers – records that generated revenue of were awarded silver certification, £150,000 represented gold and £1 million was platinum.
 Over the following six years, the thresholds for silver and gold certifications both grew twice – the threshold for platinum certification remained at £1 million.
 In January 1979, this method of certifying sales was abolished, and certifications were instead based on unit sales to retail outlets: sales of 60,000 were awarded silver, gold for 100,000 and platinum for 300,000.
 Multi-platinum awards were introduced in February 1987; digital downloads have been counted towards unit sales since 2004.
 Certifications for albums released before April 1973 were retroactively awarded in August 2013 for sales from 1994 onwards, and then again in February 2016 for all previous sales.
 The highest-certified album is Greatest Hits, which has been awarded platinum certification 25 times, representing 7,500,000 units.